Moulberry/AxiomDocumentation/src/advanced/commands.md

 - Returns Axiom's status and information on how to resolve issues.

+## Axiom Gamerule Commands

+### axiomDoBlockDrops

+- Unlike the [doTileDrops](https://minecraft.wiki/w/Game_rule) gamerule, Axiom's gamerule covers all blocks.

+### axiomDoBlockGravity

+- When False, all gravity affected blocks like sand will never update regardless of the interaction.

+### axiomDoTrampleFarmland

+- When False, farmland cannot be trampled by any entity.

+### axiomPlayerInvulnerability

+- Prevents all forms of death, including void damage and /kill.

 ## Compatible commands

 `//pos1` and `//pos2` are part of Axiom, but are intended to be used alongside WorldEdit.